-Yes, if your website is targeted at EU audience and you collect and process data for EU citizens, regardless of where your company is based.
+Yes, if your website is targeted at an EU audience and you collect and process data for EU citizens, regardless of where your company is based.
 This includes websites that offer goods and services (even free) to EU residents solely or among others.

-Since Mark Zuckerberg announced that Facebook would provide the same level of protection worldwide (we wonder what made him change his mind?!), it can become a good practice for protecting data of all users around the globe.
+Since Mark Zuckerberg announced that Facebook would provide the same level of protection worldwide (we wonder what made him change his mind?!), it can become a good practice for protecting the data of all users around the globe.
 After all, what would your non-EU users think if you didn’t treat their information as nicely as that of your European audience?

 Although there is a huge difference between wanting to be GDPR compliant and having to be.
 This difference can come at a cost of €20,000,000 or 4% of the global annual turnover (whichever is greater).
 This is the maximum fine which usually follows initial warnings, restrictions, and smaller fines.

-But the reason you are reading this right now is probably because you are looking for ways to make it right.
-However, due to the complexity of the new regulation, there are no one-size-fits-all website GDPR compliance solutions or even a GDPR checklist for websites that will cover all your needs.
+But the reason you are reading this right now is probably that you are looking for ways to make it right.
+However, due to the complexity of the new regulation, there is no one-size-fits-all website GDPR compliance solutions or even a GDPR checklist for websites that will cover all your needs.
 All checklists we’ve seen, so far, are way too general to actually be used as checklists.

 So, what we will do instead, is help you figure out the main principles of this legislation, so it will be easier for you to develop your own checklist.
 That is what this article is all about.

-Under the GDPR, you are not only a website/web app owner, you are also a Data Controller because you collect and process the personal data of EU users.
+Under the GDPR, you are not only a website/web app owner, but you are also a Data Controller because you collect and process the personal data of EU users.
 And it is not just a new name to call yourself, but also a new set of responsibilities.
-These include collecting, storing and processing personal information in accordance with the GDPR standards (Art.
+These include collecting, storing, and processing personal information in accordance with the GDPR standards (Art.
 24).

 If you work with a web development agency to develop your website or app, then your vendor can become your Data Processor.
 This is the role of an organization that collects and processes data for you.
 Only vendors that work with live personal data can be considered Processors.